Anaganaga Oka Roju: Production

 Anaganaga Oka Roju was produced and directed by Ram Gopal Varma under the Varma Creations banner, with dialogues written by Nadiminti Narsinga Rao.

 The concept for the film originated from Ram Gopal Varma, who initially entrusted Krishna Vamsi with directing it, impressed by Vamsi's work on Money Money (1994).
 Krishna Vamsi suggested the title Anaganaga Oka Roju and began working on the film, which centered around Varma's recurring theme of "a couple on the run."

 During production, Krishna Vamsi directed key scenes, including a chase sequence, showcasing his creative approach to the project.
 However, due to creative differences and escalating production costs, Ram Gopal Varma took over as director after two shooting schedules.
 Recognizing the financial challenges involved, Krishna Vamsi stepped aside but continued to assist with the project until its completion.

 Music

 The music was composed by Sri and released by Varma Audio.
 All lyrics were penned by Sirivennela Seetharama Sastry.
-The Background score from John Williams's Jurassic Park has been reused in the film.
+The Background score from John Williams's Jurassic Park has been reused in the film's action and chase sequences.